Skip to content

 Marketers use demographic data to segment their audience and tailor marketing messages to specific groups, ensuring a higher relevance and effectiveness of campaigns.

-2. Behavioral Data
+2. Behavioural Data

 3. Psychographic Data

-Psychographic data delves deeper than demographics, focusing on consumers’ lifestyles, interests, values, and attitudes.
+Psycho-graphic data delves deeper than demographics, focusing on consumers’ lifestyles, interests, values, and attitudes.

 This information helps marketers understand the motivations behind purchasing decisions and the emotional drivers of their target audience.